 If you already have a will – congratulations!
 You are better prepared than more than half of Americans.
 While estate plans never expire, we know that life happens – births, marriages, deaths, and other important family changes.
 Everyone should review their will annually and make the necessary revisions.
 Your Jacksonville family or estate lawyer can assist you with your estate plan.

 Leaving a Legacy

-By creating a will, you leave a legacy of love and care for your family and friends that shows your kindness and support for them after you are gone.
-Many also choose to leave gifts in their will for charities and organization they hold close to their heart.
+By creating a will, you leave a legacy of love and care for your family and friends that show your kindness and support for them after you are gone.
+Many also choose to leave gifts in their will for charities and organizations they hold close to their heart.

 You can contact a Florida family or estate lawyer at the Law Office of David M. Goldman for a free initial consultation in most cases.